atesibrahim/rabbit-mq/README.md

 This application consists of rabbitConsumer and rabbitPublisher API.
 Also webhook api is also integrated with rabbitConsumer API.
-For details please read its README file.
+For details please read their README file.